womanonrails/womanonrails.com/_i18n/en/_posts/2014-08-22-guake-terminal.md

 lang: en
 ---

 This is first episode about programs which I use.
 I think, finally it will be few this kind entries.
-To day I would like to start talking about [Guake](http://guake.org/).
+To day I would like to start talking about
+{% include links/external-link.html name='Guake' url='http://guake-project.org/' %}.

 ## But first what is Guake?